Grima04/mesa-turnip-kgsl/docs/submittingpatches.rst

 -  Other tag examples: gallium, util

-Tick the following when creating the MR. It allows developers to rebase your work on top of master.
+Tick the following when creating the MR. It allows developers to rebase your work on top of main.

 ::